 It’s a daunting question for writers: once the rough draft of your script is complete, how do you even begin to re-write it?
-On April 17, Film Independent welcomed Ken LaZebnik—accomplished multi-disciplinary writer for TV, film and theater, as well as the director of the Stephens College M.F.A. in Television and Screenwriting—to discuss the tools needed to gird oneself before tackling that second (or third, or fourth, or fifth) draft.
+On April 17, Film Independent welcomed Ken LaZebnik—multi-disciplinary writer for TV, film and theater, as well as the director of the Stephens College M.F.A. in Television and Screenwriting—to discuss the tools needed to gird oneself before tackling that second (or third, or fourth, or fifth) draft.

 The event, produced by Film Independent’s Lex McNaughton, included workshop elements such as theatre games and a rewriting exercise—with partner!—for all those in attendance.